dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2030: Individual choices in values should be respected.
+### T2030: Everyone has the right to live by their individual beliefs and values.

 |Support|
 |---|